Brisbane Eco Friendly Homes

 New homes featuring the very latest in eco technologies

 A custom home currently under construction is being built on a difficult, fan-shaped block that’s remained vacant for over 25 years.
-Although the land is very steep, the home has been designed to take full advantage of its unusual site.
+Although the home has been built on a sloping block, the home has been designed to take full advantage of its unusual site.
 On completion, it will enjoy magnificent city skyline views.

 The sensible option for warm climates